Social Responsibility – The future shape of business

 Show how your organisation is minimising negative environmental impact, conserving resources, saving energy and reducing waste.

-A robust approach to Corporate Social Responsibility can give you an advantage in the tender process.
+A robust approach to Social Responsibility can give you an advantage in the tender process.

-It is now common place to be scored on your CSR performance including health and wellbeing of staff when tendering for both pubic and private projects.
+It is now common place to be scored on your Social Responsibility performance including health and wellbeing of staff when tendering for both pubic and private projects.